About me, Leah

 After giving up my legal career and spending some time abroad I returned to the UK, trained in the ‘Yoga for the Special Child’ programme in 2009 and began teaching and working as the training coordinator at the Special Yoga Center, a center which specialised in yoga for children with special needs.
 I emersed myself in exploring yoga with these children and young adults for a good few years and still do this work privately.

-In 2011 I undertook some further training in the Krishnamacharia tradition in the UK and India and qualified as an advanced teacher with the BWY (British Wheel of Yoga).
-I also completed the BWY ‘Yoga for Cancer’ training with Julia Friederberg in 2014.
+In 2011, I undertook some further training in the Krishnamacharia tradition in the UK and India and qualified as an advanced teacher with the BWY (British Wheel of Yoga).
+In 2014 I completed the BWY ‘Yoga for Cancer’ training with Julia Friederberg.
 Over the years I have also studied with Donna Farhi, Mathew Sanford, Angela Farmer and Fiona Agombar with whom I have trained and co-taught retreats and training programmes.

-For the last 10 years I have been teaching yoga classes, one to ones and retreats specialising in working with people with chronic illness including fatigue conditions (ME/CFS/Long Covid) MS, cancer, arthritis etc as well as those with anxiety disorders, PTSD and complex trauma.
-I am also very interested in working with populations who would not usually be able to access yoga and taught yoga to refugee and asylum seeking women for Ourmala,
+For the last 10 years I have been teaching yoga classes, one-to-ones and retreats specialising in working with people with chronic illness including fatigue conditions (ME/CFS/Long Covid) MS, cancer, arthritis ect as well as those with anxiety disorders, PTSD and complex trauma.
+I have a keen interest in working with populations who would not usually be able to access yoga and taught yoga to refugee and asylum seeking women for Ourmala,

 a charity offering free yoga and other support to this client group between 2014 – 2019.

-In addition to teaching weekly classes and private sessions I also train yoga teachers focusing on how to best support students with stress, burn-out and fatigue conditions including ME/CFS & Long Covid.
+In addition to teaching weekly classes and private sessions I train yoga teachers focusing on how to best support students with stress, burn-out and fatigue conditions.

 Client Feedback